DOT Exams: What To Expect

 Please do not… bring any additional people to your appointment, especially children.

 Please do not… lie or omit information on your exam form.
 This is a federal document, and it is illegal to be untruthful when filling it out.
-If found out, your certification will be denied, you will be reported as “not passing” to the FCMSA, and your provider will be very, very grumpy with you.
+If found out, your certification will be denied, you will be reported as “not passing” to the FMCSA, and your provider will be very, very grumpy with you.

 Please do not… do illegal drugs.